UofT-HPRC/ECE1373_assignment2/README.md

 - Partial region to be programmed with partial reconfiguration, contains an AXI-Lite Slave interface to receive control information from PCIe and contains an AXI-Master interface connecting to the off-chip memory controller.

 **NOTE: WE HAVE CREATED THE HYPERVISOR FOR YOU AND IT CAN BE FOUND IN http://www.eecg.toronto.edu/~tarafda1/hypervisors/adm-8v3/static_routed_v1.dcp.**
 **You do not need to download it.
-The Makefile handles the importing of the hypervisor and building of the application for you**
+It should be available already but if you need it, you can find it online**

 Do not create a new hypervisor as you will be sharing this FPGA with your colleagues who will be building with the same hypervisor
-The Makefile is modified to pull the DCP as needed.

 ## Creating the Data